andche742/CS151_CampusConnect/ReadMe.txt

-# Name of application:
+# Name of application: Campus Connect
 # Version: 0.2

 # who did what:
-1. Meera Vyas - Form Page
+1. Sneha - controllers, fxml files, Main, PageNavigator
-2.
+2. Andrew - Main, PageNavigator
-3.
+3. Meera - DefineSemesterOfficeHours
-3.
+4. Rehan - Home

 # Any other instruction that users need to know: